 When comparing them to other helpful TV listening devices, headphones have some distinct advantages:

-Compatibility.
-Many of the headphone sets use standard audio connections and will work with most any TV.
+• Compatibility.
+Many headphone sets use standard audio connections and will work with almost any TV.

-Wireless TV Headphones.
-Although there are still a few wired models around, most of these types of products are now wireless.
+• Wireless TV Headphones.
+Although there are still a few wired models, most of these products are now wireless.

 There are some drawbacks to that you should be aware of also: